Thursday, October 1, 2009

 So now for the long version, please.

 Most foreclosures in California are nonjudicial for a variety of reasons I won't get into here.
 That means that the lender doesn't have to got to court to foreclose when the borrower doesn't pay.
 After your landlord has missed several payments, the lender files a Notice of Default with the County Recorder.
-If your landlord doesn't either pay the arrears or negotiate a deal with the lender within three months, the lender can file a Notice of Trustee Sale and and try to sell the building at a courthouse auction.
-Sometimes it will take lenders more than three months to get around to filing the Notice of Trustee Sale and selling the building, but it will be at least three months from the filing of the Notice of Default.
+If your landlord doesn't either pay the arrears or negotiate a deal with the lender, the lender can file a Notice of Trustee Sale and and try to sell the building at a courthouse auction.
+The lender must give the borrower three months after filing the Notice of Default before filing the Notice of Trustee Sale and selling the building, but it can take many more months for the lender to get 'round to it.

 It may take more than three months because the lender and your landlord are negotiating a settlement, or the lender maybe overwhelmed with foreclosures and can't process them quickly.
 If you live in a house or condominium, the lender may not want to file the Notice of Trustee Sale because the lender would have to pay the condominium or homeowner association dues.
 (That leaves the tenant in limbo, in that no one is responsible for the building, but that's not necessarily a bad thing, as no one will be asking for rent either.)

 In California, the Notice of Trustee Sale should be posted at the property.
 This is often the first notice that tenants have that there is a problem.
 Most buildings don't sell at auction and the lender ends up taking the building back.
 The lender then enters the default with the County Recorder, and takes possession of the building.
-This process can take from six months to a year, depending on how quickly your landlord's lender moves.
+The process will take at least four months from the filing of the Notice of Default, but it often takes much longer.

 So tenants don't find out about the foreclosure until some notice gets posted on the garage door?

-Even though this is, for many tenants, the first warning that anything is amiss, it at least notifies tenants that the lender is required to give them a 60-days' notice.
-(Please note that this notice is now incorrect, in that it provides only a 60-days' notice, and federal law now requires a notice of at least 90 days.)
+Even though this is, for many tenants, the first warning that anything is amiss, it at least notifies tenants that the lender is required to give them a 90-days' notice.
 However, as I noted above, if your landlord took out the mortgage on your house as an owner-occupier, you will not receive this notice.
-The lender is required to send it only to those addresses where the mortgage and tax notices are sent to another address.
-So if your landlord's tax bills come to you, you should pay attention if you're suddenly receiving lots of official-looking mail from mortgage service firms and the local tax collectors.
+However, you will probably already know about the foreclosure as you've been inundated with mail from the lender, foreclosure "rescue" scammers, and the like.

 If you have a month-to-month rental agreement, you can move at any time.
 Just send your landlord a letter stating that you'll be moving in 30 days.
 If you have a lease, you'll have to negotiate with your landlord to leave early, and there's not much you can do if he won't let you out of the lease.
 And your landlord may well want to continue collecting rent from you until the foreclosure.
 But your landlord cannot collect rent from you for periods after the foreclosure sale.
 (Some landlords have managed to collect rent for months after the building was taken back by the lender, and the tenants then have to sue the former landlord to recover the money.)